-When a convicted drug smuggler leaves prison after 22 years for one youthful mistake, he just wants to start over and obey the law.
-But, unable to find work, he's forced to take a ...
-See full summary »
+When a convicted drug courier leaves prison after 22 years for one youthful mistake, he just wants to start over and obey the law.
+But, unable to find work, he's forced to take a supposedly...

-When a convicted drug smuggler leaves prison after 22 years for one youthful mistake, he just wants to start over and obey the law.
+When a convicted drug courier leaves prison after 22 years for one youthful mistake, he just wants to start over and obey the law.
 But, unable to find work, he's forced to take a supposedly legitimate job with his old crime partners.
 And they have big plans for their newest employee.
 Written by

 George A. Pappy Jr.

 6 of 6 people found this review helpful.